 Museums and other cultural sites communicate ideas regarding the penal system and its functions in the world.
 One way to assess and interpret these ideas or ideologies is using the concept of penal imaginaries.
 Despite being quasi-mythical, penal imaginaries contain ideas and expressions that operate over time to assemble penal common sense and legitimize carceral institutions (Corcoran, 2011).
 Carlen (2008) described the concept in a way focused on the conveyance and reproduction of a specific ideological form circulating among workers inside penal spaces.
 Carlen was concerned with the consciousness of penal system workers and how particular, almost mythical ideas are learned, communicated, and adopted by, for example, prison guards.
 Carlen argues that these penal imaginaries, laden with tropes about the risks paused by prisoners, become the basis for justifying continued imprisonment and punishment.
 She also suggests the idea of penal imaginaries can be used to assess how these ideas are taken up in popular culture and by the general public in ways that reinforce penality.
 Focusing on penal imaginaries forces the researcher to go beyond administrative issues in analyzing curation to assess the relations of power and inequality that are reinforced through representations and other vessels of ideology.

 Outside the prison, penal imaginaries are fictions of incarceration that are communicated in popular culture.
-These forms of popular culture include amateur exhibitions like fright nights we assess here.
+These forms of popular culture include amateur exhibitions like the fright nights we assess here.
 For example, Armstrong (2018) argues the ideas of waiting and hiatus are tropes used in movies and television shows about prison, but that these ideas are erroneous.
 Prisons are full of movement and activity.
 Thus, communicating the opposite creates a fictive and misleading notion of incarceration.
 Particular objects (e.g. metal bars) and spaces (e.g. cells) tend to define the image of penality in public culture.
 However, these may not be the same objects and spaces that define incarceration for prisoners, revealing the discrepancy between penal imaginaries and the lived experience of the carceral that they depict.
 Carrabine (2016) shows how accounts of medieval punishment rely on a penal imaginary that is not accurate, but did much to dramatize scenes of torture.
 Penal imaginaries regarding more recent history during the 20th century through visual, textual and audio materials can be equally inaccurate.

 The visual rhetoric in the penal imaginaries communicated in advertisements and posters often invoke stereotypes (Linnemann et al., 2013).
 These kinds of scenes of blood and pain misrepresent the complexity of issues of transgression, but also often fail to demonstrate any compassion or moderation.
 There is often little restraining a penal imaginary from being circulated in state discourse or in more entertainment-oriented popular culture.
 Indeed, the fictions “that sustain and legitimate penal institutions, policies, and practices” (McNeill, 2019: 298) are powerful forms of both official discourse and popular culture.